Manage Test Tasks

 Runtime context variable names are case-sensitive.

-If test B requires data produced by test A, define the dependency explicitly using node and required.
+If test B requires data produced by test A, define the dependency explicitly using node and required in preset-context.json.
 This ensures the producer test always runs before the consumer, eliminating race conditions and missing-data errors.
 Even with dependency ordering in place, always validate required context values at the start of the consumer test.

 ---